 Why do patients who have undergone surgery recover more quickly if their room has a view of a garden?
 Why does taking a walk in a forest improve health?
 Why is it that merely watching nature documentaries leads to measurable increase in happiness?
 Why do people who live in greener parts of the city have a more positive outlook on life and higher life satisfaction?

 The answer may lie in – Biophilia – the notion that humans are wired to connect with Nature.
 That we have an innate urge to emotionally affiliate with Nature.
 Not necessarily consciously, often we may not even be aware of this drive inside us, but we’re always seeking to bond with the living, the natural.
 This tendency is universal.
 All of us are born with it.
-For this very reason, Sharing Nature training is for everyone.
+For this very reason, Sharing Nature Experience is for everyone.
 We celebrate the human-nature connection and our activities are designed to make you aware of the joy and fulfilment inherent in it.

 “If I didn’t know what wind was, I might believe it was the hand of God running fingers through my hair.”